5 Pilates Moves To Sculpt Your Core

 Think of this as part two in our Pilates workouts.
 If you are a newbie, you might want to check out our Pilates Workout For Beginners.
 This will give you a gentle introduction to the idea behind Pilates as well as some of the basic moves.
 If you are ready to take your Pilates to the next level, this workout is for you!
-Of course, even if you are new to Pilates you can certainly give this one a try.
-It’s all about strengthening the core, tightening the tummy and keeping your back healthy.
+(Of course, even if you are new to Pilates you can certainly give this one a try!)
+This powerful routine is all about strengthening the core.
+Core strength is great for tightening the tummy, but it also helps keep your back healthy as well.

 Here’s what to do:

 - This one will pack a punch so go through each of the five exercises slowly and methodically.
-Once you get the hang of them, feel free to pick up your pace a little on the Pilates 100 or swimming
+Once you get the hang of them, feel free to pick up your pace a little.

 - Remember, stability is the key!
 Keep that belly nice and tight and keep your lower back pressed gently into the floor.